 The second prophecy we’ll look at concerns the restoration of Israel as a nation.
 The rebirth of Israel as a country in 1948 after 2,000 years of dispersion is a hallmark event in Bible prophecy.
 Many Old Testament prophets foresaw this event and many people are familiar with these prophecies.
 When Israel became a nation again on May 14, 1948, it marked the first time since AD 70 that the people of Israel had a nation to call their own.
 It marked the first time since 605 BC that Israel had its own sovereign nation, which was not under the control of another world power.
 The importance of this event cannot be overestimated – no other nation in history has ever ceased to exist for centuries and then returned as a nation to its former land to regain its place in world history – and the Bible predicted this is exactly what would occur, thousands of years before it happened.

 However, as remarkable as it was for the nation of Israel to be reborn at all, it was even more remarkable that the nation was reborn on the exact day in history when the Bible said it would be!
 To understand this prophecy, we must look to the prophet Ezekiel.
 In 593 B.C., Ezekiel received a vision from God.
 In this vision, the prophet was told to “act out” the coming siege of Jerusalem.
-Ezekiel’s vision and subsequent timeline starts with the siege of Jerusalem (Ezekiel 4:2).
+Ezekiel’s vision and subsequent timeline start with the siege of Jerusalem (Ezekiel 4:2).
 Ezekiel is told to “lay siege to it.
-Erect siege works against it, build a ramp up to it, set up camps against it and put battering rams around it.”
+Erect siegeworks against it, build a ramp up to it, set up camps against it and put battering rams around it.”
 Clearly, the timeline of this prophecy starts with Nebuchadnezzar’s sieges against Jerusalem as described above.
 Ezekiel is then told by God in his vision to lie on his left side for 390 days to represent the bearing of the sins of the house of Israel (the Northern kingdom following their split) and then on his right side for 40 days to represent the bearing of the sins of the house of Judah (the Southern kingdom of Israel).
 Ezekiel is told that God has “assigned you the same number of days as the years of their sin” (Ezekiel 4:4-6).
 What this prophecy means is that God’s pronounced judgment for the people of Israel would last 430 years.
 God then proceeds to describe the nature of the coming judgments upon Israel.

 Was this prophecy correct in its prediction?
 We know from the previous section that the Babylonian captivity lasted 70 years.
 If we subtract this from the 430, we end up with 360 years of punishment that should remain for the people of Israel following the Babylonian captivity.
 If we convert between the calendars and do the math, we would expect to see God’s punishment for Israel end between 182 and 164 B.C. (depending upon whether we use the first siege when Israel lost being a sovereign nation or the third siege when Jerusalem and the Temple were destroyed – both very significant events to the Jewish people).
 However, looking through history, these dates don’t correspond to any known dates or significant events in Israel’s history.
 What should we say then?
 Was the Bible wrong in its prediction?

 To better understand this prophecy and God’s punishment for Israel in more detail, we need to go back to the original covenant the people of Israel made with God at Mt.
 Sinai.
 After Moses led the people of Israel out of captivity in Egypt, they wandered around the wilderness for 40 years.
 During this time, God made a covenant (or contract) with the people of Israel through Moses.
 In this covenant, God promised that if Israel obeyed His commandments, He would treat them as His treasured possession.
 He would make them a kingdom of priests, with direct access to God, and a Holy nation.
 The people of Israel affirmed this covenant and agreed to “do everything the Lord had said” (Exodus 19:3-8).
 The Israelites however, promptly broke God’s commandments by making and worshiping idols (Exodus 32:1-10).
 They then repented of this sin, and God renewed the covenant He had made with them.
 God promised to bless them above every nation of the earth, and do wonders for them never before done for any nation in the world if they remained obedient to Him (Exodus 34:10, Deuteronomy 28:1).
 However, as part of this renewed covenant, God promised that if they disobeyed Him again, they would be disciplined.
-Moses prophesized that this discipline would take the form of two future dispersions, where the nation of Israel would be taken from their country and scattered throughout the nations.
+Moses prophesied that this discipline would take the form of two future dispersions, where the nation of Israel would be taken from their country and scattered throughout the nations.

-Moses prophesized that the first time the Israelites disobeyed God, they would be conquered by an as-of-yet unknown nation which would lay siege to Jerusalem (Deuteronomy 28:36, 49, 52).
+Moses prophesied that the first time the Israelites disobeyed God, they would be conquered by an as-of-yet unknown nation which would lay siege to Jerusalem (Deuteronomy 28:36, 49, 52).
 The first conquering of Jerusalem was, of course, by Babylon, which did not exist in 1410 BC when Moses made this prophecy and wouldn’t conquer Israel until 800 years later.
 The second time the Israelites disobeyed God Moses prophesized, the survivors would be scattered throughout the world in every nation.
 They would worship idols, be relentlessly persecuted and be without a country (Deuteronomy 4:27-31, 28:64-68).